Some food for thought

 As time marches on, everything changes.
 The Citizen’s Association Banquet was at one time the main event, and was even broadcast on the radio in 1941.
 It goes back further than the parade, and people of national and international importance almost always gave the principal address.
 The Historical Exercises used to play to packed houses.
 The Breakfast was an informal gathering thrown by the Mayor if he felt so inclined.
 It is important to realize that the Breakfast has a tradition of change.
 There are no rules governing where, when, how, or by whom it can be arranged.

 In terms of tradition, the concept of a state Breakfast is much newer than the city Breakfast.
 For decades city officials hosted breakfasts, and as recently as 1972 Joe Moakley co-hosted the Breakfast as a city councilor.
 The tradition in some ways is whoever paid for the Breakfast hosted it.
 It is an event that was never meant to be taken too seriously, but instead as an enjoyable gathering before marching in the parade.
 Indeed, the one thing each host of the Breakfast has in common is none have yet boycotted the parade.

 John Allison is nearly a lifelong resident of South Boston, having moved here as a toddler before beginning his academic career at Tiny Tots.
 He then attended St. Brigid School, Boston Latin School, and received a degree in history from Suffolk University; he is grateful for the opportunities the community has afforded him, and also for his parent’s unfailing support.
-He is currently the South Boston Neighborhood Coordinator for Mayor Marty Walsh’s Office of Neighborhood Services.
+He is currently works for Mayor Marty Walsh’s Office of Veterans Services.

 Image: Boston Globe